Being Bullied at Work? Here's What to Do (Step-by-Step Guide)

 What is workplace bullying?

 Under section 789FD of the Fair Work Act, a worker is bullied at work if an individual or group of individuals repeatedly behaves unreasonably towards the worker, and that behaviour creates a risk to health and safety.
-Both elements must be present: the behaviour must be repeated (a one-off incident, no matter how serious, is not bullying under this definition) and it must pose a health and safety risk.
+Both elements must be present: the behaviour must be repeated (a one-off incident, no matter how serious, isn't bullying under this definition) and it must pose a health and safety risk.
 Bullying can include: verbal abuse, yelling, or aggressive behaviour; intimidation or threats; excluding or isolating someone from work activities; spreading malicious rumours; assigning meaningless or demeaning tasks; deliberately withholding information needed to do the job; setting unreasonable deadlines or workloads; or making unwelcome comments about someone's appearance, lifestyle, or background.

 What is NOT bullying